plumber-cd/argocd-autoscaler/DESIGN.md

 # Problem

-Although over time this project could expand in other ArgoCD controllers, initially the focus is Application Controller.
+Current focus of this project is ArgoCD Application Controllers.
+For the most part, other components can be scaled by either HPA or KEDA.

+Challenge with scaling Application Controller has to do with its sharding implementation.

-ArgoCD Application Controller is only capable to shard based on destination clusters, i.e. all the apps destined to a particular cluster will always be reconciled by the same shard.
+Application Controller is only capable to shard based on destination clusters, i.e. all the apps destined to a particular cluster will always be reconciled by the same shard.
 ArgoCD Application Controller has three sharding algorithms (at the moment of creating of this repository).
 The first two `legacy` and `round-robin` -